, March 21st, 2014 09:14

 There are still glimmers of wry deviance, though.
 Dark creaks of electronics snigger across 'Boyzone' mimicking Andrews' own monotonous moaning, while on 'Perpetual Village' he drawls lines like: "I'm aware / Of your appeal / And I'm burning up" alongside "I eat what I kill, waste not" without a change of intonation.
 On record the sentiments are barely audible, adrift between the atmospheric noises layered heavily over the top.
 They become a part of the process, a touch of humanity lost amongst the machines.

 For humanity is what Liars thrive on.
-They have an uncanny ability to switch from bizarre to beautiful, from lunatic chanting to moments of lustiness to a moment of vulnerability without ever having to think about it too much, and always with a smirk of utter brilliance.
+They have an uncanny ability to switch from bizarre to beautiful, from unhinged chanting to moments of lustiness to a moment of vulnerability without ever having to think about it too much, and always with a smirk of brilliance.
 Mess simultaneously looks back and forwards; it is never one certain thing at any given moment.
 It never has to be, for Liars are no longer choosing a hard road - instead, they have dug it up and rebuilt their very own.